paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MediaInfo-01.jpg">
 </p>

 The icon to the left with the arrow and the "i" is the export function.
-Alternatively, you can go to Edit>Export.
-THis window will open, directing you to choose your export format.
+Alternatively, you can go to *Edit>Export* in the menu.
+This window will open, directing you to choose your export format.

 <p align="center">
   <img width="400" src="images/MediaInfo-04.jpg">
 </p>

-Click on the *Sheet* tab, select the comma from the dropdown menu for the columns separator, Then name your output file and select the location where you want to save it.
+Click on the *Sheet* tab, select the comma from the dropdown menu for the columns separator, then name your output file and select the location where you want to save it.